 -In patients already treated with canagliflozin and metformin: Switch to canagliflozin-metformin at the same total daily dose (or nearest appropriate) orally once a day

-Maintenance dose: Adjust based on efficacy and tolerability; canagliflozin may be increased from 100 mg/day to 300 mg/day; a gradual dose escalation of metformin will help to reduce gastrointestinal side effects.
+Maintenance dose: Adjust based on efficacy and tolerability; canagliflozin may be increased from 100 mg/day to 300 mg/day in patients with an eGFR of 60 mL/min/1.73 m2 or greater; a gradual dose escalation of metformin will help to reduce gastrointestinal side effects.

 Maximum dose: Canagliflozin 300 mg/day; Metformin 2000 mg/day

 -When used in combination with insulin or an insulin secretagogue, a lower dose of insulin or insulin secretagogue may be considered to reduce the risk of hypoglycemia.

 -For patients taking an evening dose of metformin extended-release (XR) switching to canagliflozin-metformin XR once a day, skip the last evening dose of metformin XR before starting canagliflozin-metformin XR the following morning.